 - Bring the water and salt for the 'broth' to a rollicking boil in something like a corn pot (large).
 With kitchen scissors or shears, trim off pieces of the gluten meat into the boiling water.
-Depending on which fake meat you are planning to use the protein for, you can trim the gluten meat accordingly.
-Example: stew, steaks, chops, strips.
+Depending on which fake meat you are planning to use the protein for, you can trim the gluten meat accordingly (examples: stew, steaks, chops, strips).
 The pieces will swell in the water, so cut slimmer than the expected cut.

-- Boil gently (simmer) for about 30-35 minutes.
+- Boil gently (simmer) for about 30 to 35 minutes.
 The pieces will have floated to the top and will generally not stick together.
-Remove with tongs and freeze, can, or prepare to use for a large meal.
+Remove with tongs and freeze, can or prepare them to use for a large meal.

 - The gluten may be ground up to use in burgers or spaghetti sauces.
-When you sauté, boil or bake the gluten with spices in the water or with sauces it will absorb the flavours.
-It can be used in vegan gravies and pasta sauces, stews. roasts, loaves, and as mentioned, burgers.
+When you sauté, boil or bake the gluten with spices in the water or with sauces, it will absorb the flavours.
+It can be used in vegan gravies and pasta sauces, stews, roasts, loaves and, as mentioned previously, burgers.